Aquarius (yacht)

 The 92 m superyacht Aquarius was launched at the Feadship yard in Aalsmeer.
 Dutch design company Sinot Exclusive Yacht Design, designed both the interior and exterior of Aquarius.

 Design

 Her length is 92 m, beam is 13.50 m and she has a draught of 4 m.
 The hull is built out of steel while the superstructure is made out of aluminium with teak-laid decks.
 The yacht is classed by Lloyd's Register and registered in the Cayman Islands.
 She is powered by twin 3,000 hp MTU 16V 4000 M63L Diesel engines.
 With her 275800 L fuel tanks she has a maximum range of 5500 nmi at 12 kn.
 The vessel's interiors have been conceived by Wynn's own design team.

 Amenities

 Aquarius' owner is Steve Wynn, former founder and CEO of Wynn Resorts in Las Vegas.
-Elevator, swimming pool, beach club, helicopter landing pad, massage room, swimming platform, underwater lights, beauty salon, owner study, tender garage with a 10.20 m tender, air conditioning, deck jacuzzi, gym, WiFi connection on board.
+The ship contains an elevator, swimming pool, beach club, helicopter landing pad, massage room, swimming platform, underwater lights, beauty salon, owner study, tender garage with a 10.20 m tender, air conditioning, deck jacuzzi, and gym, and has a WiFi connection on board.